All Episodes

 This is their one golden opportunity.

-Of course, Obama plays off.
+Of course, Obama plays off it.

 There's no question.

-The uninformed voter, the stupid ignorant voter, is the victim in American society.
+The uninformed voter, the stupid, ignorant voter, is the victim in American society.

 And that's who the Democrats go after.

-Want to go back to this Jake Tapper scoop on why this two-month implementation thing won't work because it can't be implemented.
+I want to go back to this Jake Tapper scoop on why this two-month implementation thing won't work because it can't be implemented.

 The two-month extension on the payroll tax.